-(For clarity, heater is shown without tank, wheels and handles, and with upper shell removed.)
+(Heater shown without wheels and handles, and with upper shell removed, for clarity.)

 - 5. When changing the output air filter, clean the lint filter.
 Pick it out of the housing, wash with mild detergent and hot or cold water.
-Dry thoroughly. $\underline{Do}$ not oil. - 6.
+Dry thoroughly. $\underline{\text{Do}}$ not oil. - 6.
 Replace the lint filter, the output air filter, the filter housing end cover, and the screws and washers.